Chapter Five: Hank

 “Me too.”
 Phoebe straightened up and added, “But what better a tribute than to hear so many people say they will really miss her.
 A sign of life lived well.”
 She walked towards the entryway, where a door led to stairs down into the basement.
 “Let’s start in the basement, shall we?
 I noticed there was a leak down there….”

-He followed her downstairs and quickly found the leak in the original basement wall.
+They went downstairs and Hank quickly found the leak in the original basement wall.
 It had seeped down through the drywall and under the molding to soak the carpet in one corner.
 A lot of work to fix, but not difficult.
 He checked the built-in bathroom, HVAC area, and family room.
-The door to the bathroom was out of true and a casement window was loose in on corner.
+The door to the bathroom was out of true and a casement window was loose in one corner.
 He made notes in his little spiral notebook and then went back upstairs.
 There he thoroughly inspected the garage, laundry room, patio out back, front porch, and rooms on the main floor of the house.

 Most of the house was tight and snug, but there were several items that due to normal wear-and-tear needed attention.
 He totaled everything up on a separate page in his notebook, tore it out, and handed it to Phoebe.
 “Looks reasonable,” Phoebe nodded, and he had a feeling she knew exactly what the estimate should be – and that she realized he had set it a little lower out of consideration for her loss.
 “When can you start?”

 “How about this afternoon?”

 “Sounds good to me.”
 She picked up a key ring from the table and removed one of the keys.
 “Here’s an extra key to the house.”
 A trace of sorrow moved across her face as she explained, “We have a lot to do for the funeral and all, so I won’t always be here.”
 She added with a teasing smile, “Just knock first to make sure I’m decent if I’m here.”